What are the Neoserra general settings that govern my entire database?

 Users will get a warning 14 days prior to their password expiration that they will soon need to change their password.
 This is to ensure that they are not caught unaware of the pending password change requirement.

-Similarly, they may choose to inactivate the "Inquiries" and "Narratives" modules.
+Similarly, you may choose to activate or inactivate the "Inquiries" and "Narratives" modules, as appropriate.

 While Neoserra is greatly enhanced with the ability to upload documents to client and counseling session records, it is also important to understand the risk associated with uploaded files.
 The first step in many viral attacks is to get some code to the system to be attacked.
 Then the attack only needs to find a way to get the code executed.
 Using a file upload helps the attacker accomplish the first step.
 As a Neoserra database administrator, you have control over the size and types of files that can be uploaded to reduce the likelihood of these types of attacks: